anabelalusi/anabelalusi/README.md

 ### Hi there 👋, I'm Annie 🌻

-- :woman_student: PhD student
+- :woman_student: PhD student in Applied Science
-- :seedling: Solar energy research's
+- :seedling: AI techniques in forecasting of Global Horizontal Irradiance (GHI)
 - :woman_technologist: Data science
 - :sunrise_over_mountains: Travel lover

 📫 How to reach me: anabelalusi@gmail.com

-I try to improve myself day by day, enjoying learning and always being open to new challenges.

 <!--
 **anabelalusi/anabelalusi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.